aaronlim02/tiktok-techjam-2025/README.md

 # Setup Instructions

 ### Prerequisites
-- **Hardware:** A machine with sufficient RAM (≥16GB recommended).
+- **Hardware:** A machine with sufficient RAM (≥16GB minimum).
 A GPU with ≥8GB VRAM is ideal for accelerated inference.
 - **Software:** Python 3.9+, Jupyter, and Ollama installed on your system.

 Before running the Jupyter notebook, please ensure you have the required inference services installed and running.